 Founders Alonzo Welch, Clark Stringer, H. J. Massie, J. C. Redd and Robert M. Moon began this ministry to children in rented quarters on North Street in Jackson, Mississippi on June 1, 1964.

 A second house was opened on Jefferson Street in December 1964.

 On June 1, 1967, the Sunnybrook ministry made its permanent home on Sunnybrook Road in Ridgeland, Mississippi, a suburb of Jackson.

-Sunnybrook Children's Home is licensed by the State of Mississippi to provide residential care for male and female children from ages six through twenty who meet the criteria for basic care.
+Sunnybrook Children's Home is licensed by the State of Mississippi to provide residential care for older youth who meet the criteria for basic care.